Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-18-containers-ecs-fargate-ecr-eks/hands-on-203/hands-on-203.md

 ### Description

-This template build ontop the `hands-on-202/EcsCluster.yaml` template.
+This template builds ontop of the `hands-on-202/EcsCluster.yaml` template.
-Here we have split the resource into two stacks and added TaskDefinition resource.
+Here we have split the resource into two stacks - `Network` and `EcsService`. where the `EcsService` stack consumes outputs imorted from the `Network` stack.
+We have also addedd a few resources - Task Definition, ECS Service, Application LoadBalacer and related resources.

+The ECS Cluster is configured to support both FARGATE and _AutoScalingGroup_ Capacity provider but the Task Container and ECS service uses the FARGATE launch type.
+For this reason, the _AutoScalingGroup_ capacity provider may be removed from the ECS Cluster.

 ### Operation